As laptops are getting more and more powerful every day, using them for everyday work instead of a desktop PC has become a standard.

 So why should you consider getting this one over the MSI model?

-This laptop offers a beast when it comes to graphic cards.
+This laptop offers a beast when it comes to graphics cards.
 With a GTX 1060 with 3 GB of onboard memory, the FX502VM simply dominates when it comes to GPUs.

 Having a good GPU may not be crucial for a music production computer, but having the possibility of doing some basic video rendering often comes in handy.
 Whether you’re working on a playthrough or lyrics video, this GPU will definitely get the job done in no time.